opensearch-project/project-website/_posts/2024-11-13-boosting-k-nn-exact-search.md

 #### Note:

 To use the optimized Lucene format in OpenSearch 2.17, set `index.knn` to `true` in order to build approximate nearest neighbor (ANN) data structures.
 In OpenSearch 2.18, a new `index.knn.advanced.approximate_threshold` setting is available.
-If you are performing only exact searches, set this value to `-1` or `Integer.MAX_VALUE - 2` to reduce indexing time.
+If you are performing only exact searches, set this value to `-1` to reduce indexing time.